meilisearch/documentation/learn/advanced/datatypes.md

 }
 ```

-This flattened object is an intermediary representation of Meilisearch's inner workings to facilitate indexation.
+This flattened object is an intermediary representation used during indexation.
 When searching, the returned document will keep its original structure.

 ## `null`